2003HARSH/CUET_MCA_scores/README.md

-# Automated CUEt MCA Score Checker
+# Automated CUET MCA Score Checker

 In CUET, checking scores manually can be a tedious task, involving matching each answer with the original sheet.
 Introducing the **Automated CUET MCA Score Checker** - a convenient solution to simplify the score-checking process.